Oral & Vision Health Blog

 How Does Mental Health Affect Oral Health?

-Mental health and oral health go hand in hand
+Mental health and oral health go hand in hand.

 Key takeaways:

-• Mental health has a significant impact on oral health
+• Mental health has a significant impact on oral health.

-• Those with severe mental illness are three times more likely to lose their teeth
+• Those with severe mental illness are three times more likely to lose their teeth.

-• People with gum disease are 37% more likely to develop depression
+• People with gum disease are 37% more likely to develop depression.

-• Good mental health can improve oral health and vice versa
+• Good mental health can improve oral health and vice versa.

 The impact of mental health on oral health is considerable.
-Every day you see people with perfect, bright-white teeth on the street, on TV, and in movies.
+Every day, you see people with perfect, bright-white teeth on the street, on TV, and in movies.
 You might feel judged if your teeth are not glittering like pearls, and it may make you withdraw from social situations.
 Or, you might have a mental health issue that gives you more than the usual dental anxiety.

-Then there is the lack of motivation that comes with depression which could cause you to neglect your oral health.
+Then, there is the lack of motivation that comes with depression, which could cause you to neglect your oral health.
 Let us further explore how mental health is connected to oral health.

 The impact of your mental health on your oral health (and vice versa)

 The relationship between your mind and body regarding oral health can be complex.
 On the one hand, even going to the dentist can create anxiety and fear.
-On the other hand, the side effects created by mental health issues can lead to all sorts of mouth issues that eventually lead to tooth loss.
+On the other hand, the side effects produced by mental health issues can lead to all sorts of mouth issues that eventually lead to tooth loss.
 Those with severe mental illness are about three times more likely to lose all their teeth

 On the other side of that equation, another very recent study found that gum disease increased the risk of developing a mental illness by 37%.
 Taking care of your oral health is a win-win proposition for both your mental and physical health – poor oral health is linked to cardiovascular disease and oral cancer.